NikolaNikolov93/Xpense/README.md

 - React Query (for efficient data fetching)
 - Styled Components (for modular styling)
 - Framer Motion (for animations)
+- Recharts (for interactive charts)
+- React Router DOM (for routing)
+- Redux Toolkit (for state management)
+- React-Redux (to integrate Redux with React)

 ### Backend